kitarii/libft/README.md

-Libft - 42 Project
+📚 Libft - 42 Project
 Introduction
-libft is a custom library of standard C functions, developed as part of the 42 curriculum.
-The purpose of this project is to recreate essential C library functions to gain a deeper understanding of their inner workings and to build a foundation for future projects.
+Welcome to libft, a custom C library developed as part of the 42 curriculum! 🎓 The goal of this project is to recreate essential functions from the C standard library, helping us better understand their inner workings while providing a solid foundation for future projects.

-Functions
+⚙️ Functions Overview
-Part 1 - Libc Functions
+🔹 Part 1: Libc Functions
-Reimplementations of standard C functions:

 ft_memset
 ft_bzero